-Magnetic capture by metal mesh was investigated for fine dust with containing iron compounds.
-Test filters were prepared by magnetization of stainless woven mesh by permanent magnetic bars.
-Iron content of the test dust was 8.66%, 25.24% and 12% for fly ash from a coal-fired power plant, effluent dust generated from a metro subway and particulate matters from an urban integrated power plant boiler, respectively.
-Based on experimental results with a focus on TSP, PM1, PM2.5 and PM2.5-10, the intensity of source magnets related directly to the dust capturing efficiency, and it could obtain 7.41% of additional collection using a source magnet of 3,000 gauss for subway dust.
-Chemical structure of the dust were more effective for magnetic capture than elemental iron composition.
-It also was found that the magnetized mesh filters contributed synergistically to improve fine dust capture with low pressure resistance.
+This study investigated the magnetic capture of fine dust containing iron compounds using a metal mesh.
+Test filters were prepared by magnetizing stainless woven mesh with permanent magnetic bars.
+The iron content of the test dust was 8.66%, 25.24%, and 12% for fly ash from a coal-fired power plant, effluent dust from a metro subway, and particulate matter from an urban integrated power plant boiler, respectively.
+Based on experimental results focusing on TSP, PM1, PM2.5, and PM2.5-10, the intensity of the source magnets is directly related to the dust capturing efficiency, and 7.41% of additional subway dust can be collected with a source magnet of 3,000 gauss for structure of the dust was more effective for magnetic capture than the elemental iron composition.
+It was also found that the magnetized mesh filters contributed synergistically to improve the fine dust capture with low pressure resistance.